Bhimad: Simle

-Simle is a famous and historical part of the Village Development Committee (VDC).
+Simle is a famous and historical part of the Municipality.
 It is a growing commercial and economic hub near the Shuklgandaki Municipality.
-Construction of a motorway bridge from Dovan is underway.
+Construction of a motorway bridge from Dovan has been completed.
 Simle has 1 high school and 1 primary school.
 An expansion of the Community Health Unit in Simle is underway, which will make it the primary health center in the area with both outpatient and inpatient services.
 Landslide prevention, infrastructure development, and an urban development plan is currently the highest priorities of the town.

 International Center for the Rural Health

 This has been a highly sought after institution with a training capacity in the rural medical facilities of Simle.
 Integrated health care with strong primary care base, will not only focus on curative treatment but will also provide preventative and promotional health services to the lesser fortunate population.
 It will also focus on research in the field of primary health care.
 Establishment of this institution is expected to transform the health care in this area and bring socioeconomic changes.
+It will be developed under the auspicious guidance of Guna Nidhi Khanal Memorial Trust.
+Trust has established a primary care out patient clinic which will support local marginalized population through charity health and subsidized health.
+Gandaki Wellness Center will focus on both outpatient charity health care to the local community.